US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 • Model Deployment

-Essential Python Concepts Every Beginner Should Learn
+Starting Python Programming - Essential Concepts Every Beginner Should Learn

-Variables store information that can be used throughout a program.
+Variables and Data Types: Variables store information that can be used throughout a program.

 Examples include: